highcharts/highcharts/errors/33/readme.md

 # Invalid attribute or tagName

 This error occurs if HTML in the chart configuration contains unknown tag names or attributes.
-Unkown tag names or attributes are thos not present in the _allow lists_.
+Unknown tag names or attributes are those not present in the _allow lists_.

 To fix the error, consider
 * Is your tag name or attribute spelled correctly?
 For example, `lineargradient`